Itilleq

-Itilleq (old spelling: Itivdleq) is a settlement in the Qeqqata municipality in central-western Greenland.
+Itilleq is a settlement in the Qeqqata municipality in central-western Greenland.
 It is located on a small island around 1 km from the mainland, 45 km south of Sisimiut and 2 km north of the Arctic Circle on the shores of Davis Strait.
 It had 89 inhabitants in 2020.

 History

 Itilleq was founded in 1847 on another island, but was later moved 1 kilometer east to its present location.

 Economy

-The main trade in the settlement is fishing and hunting, with a fish factory being the principal employer in the settlement.
-The island has no freshwater, and for this reason Itilleq makes use of a facility for forming freshwater from seawater.
+The main trade in the settlement is fishing and hunting, with a fish factory being the principal employer.
+The island has no freshwater, and Itilleq uses a facility for making freshwater from seawater.
 The village is served by the communal all-purpose Pilersuisoq store.

 Transport

-There is no road connection to any other settlement, but that is so for most other settlements in Greenland.
+There is no road connection to any other settlement, as for most settlements in Greenland.

 Air

 The closest aerodrome is Sisimiut Airport in Sisimiut, with connections to Ilulissat, Kangerlussuaq, Maniitsoq, and Nuuk operated by Air Greenland.
 There are no regular helicopter services to coastal settlements of Davis Strait in the Qeqqata and Sermersooq municipalities.
 But Itilleq has a helipad (20m, gravel) referenced also in the AIP (BGIQ), so there is on-demand air service possible.